REMEDY : BNSSG referral pathways & Joint Formulary

 • Ensure that aspirin 75—150 mg daily is prescribed from 12 weeks' gestation until birth.
 This is usually arranged in secondary care, but should be initiated in primary care if the woman will not be seen by a specialist until after 12 weeks.

 • Seek specialist advice before prescribing aspirin to girls younger than 16 years of age, and in those with thrombophilia or uncontrolled blood pressure.
-There is no evidence that use of low-dose aspirin in pregnancy is associated with an increased risk of congenital abnormalities or other fetal complications.
+There is no evidence that use of low-dose aspirin in pregnancy is associated with an increased risk of congenital abnormalities or other foetal complications.
 (1)

 Referral